Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Determining the locations of the point of inflection

-In our discussion in Section~\ref{subsec:im}, we had mentioned the locations of the points of inflection (viz. the value of~$\phi_0$) in the inflationary models M1 to M6.
+In our discussion in Section~\ref{subsec:im}, we had mentioned the locations of the point of inflection (viz. the value of~$\phi_0$) in the inflationary models M1 to M6.
 We should clarify that some of these are actually {\it near}\/ inflection points, where the first and the second derivatives of the potential $V_\phi$ and $V_{\phi\phi}$ {\it almost}\/ vanish.
 In Figure~\ref{fig:ip}, we have illustrated the method by which we have identified the points of inflection.
 In the figure, we have plotted the behavior of the inflationary potential $V$ as well as the quantities $V_\phi/V$ and $V_{\phi\phi}/V$ in the six models of interest.
-Note that, since the first two derivatives of the potential almost vanish at these (near) inflection points, the potential has a plateau around the point.
-As the field enters the flat region of the potential, it considerably slows down resulting in an epoch of ultra slow roll inflation in these models.
+Note that, since the first two derivatives of the potentials almost vanish at these (near) inflection points, the potentials have a plateau around the point.
+As the field enters the flat region of the potentials, it considerably slows down resulting in an epoch of ultra slow roll inflation in these models.

 In Figure~\ref{fig:rcp}, we have plotted the potentials that correspond to the scenario described by the first slow parameter $\epsilon_1(N)$ in Eq.~\eqref{eq:rs1}.
 As described in Section~\ref{subsec:rcp}, from the form of $\epsilon_1(N)$, we have computed $\phi(N)$ and $V(N)$ using Eqs.~\eqref{eqs:phiHN} and~\eqref{eq:VN}, and plotted the potential $V(\phi)$ parametrically.
 We have illustrated the numerically calculated potentials for the range of $N_1$ and $\Delta N_1$ discussed earlier.